KonVision/KonVision/README.md

 # ✨ KonVision - Image Host Bot

-Open-source image host interfaced via Discord Bot.
+Open-source image host interfaced via a Discord Bot.
 It features Customizable embeds, config generators, and many more features!

 ## Table of contents